beego/beedoc/en-US/quickstart/new.md

 	└── views
 	    └── index.tpl

-We can tell this is a typical MVC application. `main.go` is the project's starting file.
+We can tell this is a typical MVC application. `main.go` is the project's main file.

 ## Running project

 After creating the project, we can run our project now.
-Go to the path of the new created project and run `bee run` to run the project.
+Go to the path of the newly created project and run `bee run` to run the project.
 It will also compile the project.

 	➜  src  cd quickstart
 	➜  quickstart  bee run